-The courses can be selected from the faculty- and department-wide courses, or courses at other higher education institutions.
-The basic course in teaching and learning in higher education (5 higher education credits) should be completed during the first year of the programme.
+The basic course in teaching and learning in higher education (5 higher education credits) should be completed during the first year of the third-cycle studies.

 If a doctoral student would like to transfer credits from previous courses and study programmes, this must be specified in their individual study plan.